 Bland appeared on and off through the great Championship season and found himself in the side against the rest of England at the Oval in September – Arthur Staples was playing soccer.

-He picked a cluch of valueable wickets- Hobbs, Leyland, Robins, Tate, O’Connor – and at the end had the daunting experience of coming in to bat at Number 11 with Notts wanting 19 to win.
+He picked a clutch of valueable wickets - Hobbs, Leyland, Robins, Tate, O’Connor – and at the end had the daunting experience of coming in to bat at Number 11 with Notts wanting 19 to win.
 Ten runs were added before Bland was caught in the slips off Walter Robins.

-He maintained his place in the side for 12 matches in that season without achieving anything remarkable but showed improved form in 1930 taking best figures of 5-61 against Glamorgan.
-A run of poor performances in 1931 confined him to the second eleven and he made just one more first class appearance against Cambridge in 1934.
+He maintained his place in the side for 12 matches in that season without achieving anything remarkable but showed improved form in 1930, taking best figures of 5-61 against Glamorgan.
+A run of poor performances in 1931 confined him to the Second Eleven and he made just one more First-Class appearance, against Cambridge in 1934.
 Bland played alongside his father for Nottinghamshire Amateurs – the pair bowled unchanged through an innings against Sheffield Collegiate in 1928.
-A stockbroker by profession, he represented England in bridge matches.

-Dennis Bland, who died in Sherwood on April 10 1997, was a left arm spin bowler and right hand batsman.
-As his father was a very keen local cricketer and that he was born in one of the houses facing the Trent Bridge Cricket Ground on Hound Road, Bland was perhaps pre-destined to become a useful cricketer.
+Robert Dennis Fraser Bland, who died in Sherwood on 10 April 1997, was a left arm spin bowler and right hand batsman.
+As his father was a very keen local cricketer, and he was born in one of the houses facing the Trent Bridge Cricket Ground on Hound Road, Bland was perhaps pre-destined to become a useful cricketer.